Surviving Sin City: 15 Las Vegas Tips for First Timers

 These additional fees — which help cover the cost of high-speed Wi-Fi, premium TV channels and other amenities — aren’t typically cited when you book your trip online.
 And unfortunately, many Vegas first timers remain unaware of them until they reach the reception desk.

 So, consider this a friendly reminder that you’ll need to cough up an extra $20–60 USD per night.
 Don’t want to be surprised by the amount at check-in?
-Most resorts have these fees listed on their websites or, if not, you can always ask your travel consultant for details.
+Most resorts have these fees listed on their websites or, if not, you can always ask your Travel Expert for details.

 Bring comfortable walking shoes